 Graduate Program Coordinator

 The Department of Environmental & Occupational Health Sciences offers three graduate degrees: Master of Science, Master of Public Health, and Doctor of Philosophy.
-The areas of emphasis are environmental and occupational hygiene (PhD) industrial hygiene and safetyoccupational and environmental exposure sciences (MS), environmental toxicology (PhD/MS), environmental health (MS), and occupational and environmental medicine or environmental and occupational health (MPH).
+The areas of emphasis are environmental and occupational hygiene (PhD), industrial hygiene and safetyoccupational and environmental exposure sciences (MS), environmental toxicology (PhD/MS), environmental health (MS), and occupational and environmental medicine or environmental and occupational health (MPH).

 The PhD in environmental and occupational hygiene option focuses on the assessment of exposures, health effects, and control strategies in community and work environments.
 The program emphasizes expertise in exposure assessment to evaluate human health risks from chemical, physical, and biological agents.
 Research opportunities include: laboratory and field investigations of environmental exposures and health outcomes; air, soil and water pollution monitoring; ambient, indoor, and personal exposure modeling; evaluation of biomechanical stress factors and organization of the work environment; development of new instruments, biomarkers, and novel methods for assessing human exposures; and evaluation of effective control strategies for the prevention or reduction of illness and injury.